wavefrontHQ/wavefront-dropwizard-metrics-sdk-java/README.md

 ```
 ## Start the DropwizardMetricsReporter

-You must explicitly start the `DropwizardMetricsReporter` to start reporting any metrics or histograms you create.
+You need to explicitly start the `DropwizardMetricsReporter` to start reporting any metrics or histograms you create.
 Reporting continues until you stop the `DropwizardMetricsReporter` (see below).

 The `DropwizardMetricsReporter` reports metrics/histograms at regular intervals.
-You specify the length of the reporting interval to control how often data is forwarded to the `WavefrontSender`.
+You can control how often you need to send data to the `WavefrontSender` by specifying the length of the reporting interval.
 The reporting interval determines the timestamps on the data sent to Wavefront.

 ```java
 // Start the reporter to report metrics/histograms at regular interval (example: 30s)